 However, if you think people have a propensity for greed, abuse, addiction, and deception, you will be wary about technology.

 A Christian perspective on humanity affirms both the goodness and depravity of humanity.
 We are made in the image of God and have the potential for creativity, personal agency, and benevolence.
 On the other hand, we are sinful and broken and the potential for evil.
 This is a dialectic.
 Different Christians and traditions have differing views of just how good or evil we are.
+That may shape their views about technology.

 Several beliefs characteristic of the Enlightenment lead to a positive and optimistic view of technology and to opposition to placing limits on its use.
+These beliefs include the following.

-Optimism in Progress.
+Optimism in progress.

 All problems are solvable in principle.